osisoft/AVEVA-Adapter/shared-content/management/secrets/reference-secrets.md

 ### Example

-Adding in a health configuration as follows, with a plain client secret
+Adding in a health configuration as follows, with a string client secret

 ```code
 [